upala-digital-identity/docs/source/blog/2020-01-27-Upala-dimensions/passport.md

 how we ensure that a provider will not generate a bot army?

 This is enforced legaly by a real-world contract.

+## Mail-confirmation (no legal contract)
+Mail with confirmation sent by a top-level group

+1. A user is asigned a random agent.
+Why random
+2. The agent checks user's credentials and sends them to the above group.

+3. The group emails a key to unlock user digital ID.